 Use your initiative when adding pesto to meat, fish or vegetables.
 In some cases, pesto will overpower delicate flavours, while in others it will sing from a blank canvas.
 Chicken is a natural partner, along with root vegetables, squash, pumpkin and mushrooms.

 5-a-day chicken with kale & pistachio pesto

 Italian-style chicken burger & chips

 Pesto and eggs are a winning combination, but use the former sparingly as it can really dominate a dish.
 If you don’t want a green finish, leave the pesto out until the end then dot on top to taste.
 Alternatively, you can add it to the mix from the start.
 If you really want to take your tastebuds to the other side of Puglia, try this frittata by Gary Rhodes, which also contains pasta.

-Purists will enjoy a thin smudge of pesto on some toasted sourdough, but if that’s a bit too much of an unadulterated basil punch, tone it down with sliced tomato – one of pesto’s perfect partners – and cream cheese.
+Spread your green sauce liberally across freshly baked focaccia or crusty sourdough.
+Purists will enjoy the simple pairing of pesto on toast, but if that’s a bit too much of an unadulterated basil punch, tone it down with sliced tomato – one of pesto’s perfect partners – and cream cheese.
 A stroke in a sandwich won’t go amiss either, especially if that sandwich contains mozzarella, vegetables or Italian ham.

 Kill two birds with one stone and use up stale bread and the last of your pesto by whizzing the two together with lemon and olives, then spread it on chunky white fish and baking.
 The mix would also work with mushrooms, chicken fillets or a round of goat’s cheese.